GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: Experimental Results

 \textbf{Evaluation metrics.} For robustness ranking, we report Spearman's rank correlation coefficient between two sets of model rankings (e.g., GREAT Score v.s.
 RobustBench Accuracy).
 A value closer to 1 means higher consistency.
 Robust accuracy refers to the fraction of correctly classified samples against adversarial perturbations.

-\textbf{Calibration Method.} We run $\mathcal{L}_2$-norm based CW attack \cite{carlini2017towards} (with learning $0.005$ and 200 iterations) on each generated data sample to find the minimal adversarial perturbation.
-Then, we use grid search in the range [0,2] with an interval of 0.00001 to find the best temperature value maximizing the Spearmans' rank correlation coefficient between Great Score and CW attack distortion.
+\textbf{Calibration Method.} We run $\mathcal{L}_2$-norm CW attack \citep{carlini2017towards} (with learning rate $0.005$ and 200 iterations) on each generated data sample to find the minimal adversarial perturbation.
+Then, we use grid search in the range [0,2] with an interval of 0.00001 to find temperature value maximizing the Spearmans' rank correlation coefficient between GREAT Score and CW attack distortion.

 \textbf{Compute Resources.} All our experiments were run on a GTX 2080 Ti GPU with 12GB RAM.